ericjiang97/monplan-challenge-base-2017-3/CRITERIA.md

   - Have you used 'tags' (i.e. `[DOC]`) to show what you changed?
   - Have you added a Git Commit Tag document so that contributors can come onboard and know how to commit properly?
   - Did you use a TODO.md or Issue to track tasks?

+- UI/UX
+  - Is it device responsive?
+    - How have you made it device responsive?
+CSS?
+Other framework?
+Flexboxes?
+Min-width/Max-Width?
+  - Have you used a prebuilt UI Framework?
+  - Have you asked your friends for feedback (record this so we can see)?
+  - How usable is your app?